 Vocalist and songwriter Sarah Pedinotti has been working on her upcoming release, featuring band members Tony Markellis (Trey Anastasio) on bass, Dave Payette on piano and Chris Carey on drums.
 Sarah has been receiving a lot of buzz of late and has been performing at some of the most prestigious jazz festivals on the east coast.

 Baird Hersey was in to record vocals with Krishna Das for Baird’s upcoming Prana CD.
 Krishna Das has taught with Ram Das and has been chanting on a regular basis in venues all over the world.

-Jazz pianist John Esposito released his two albums recently, "Down Blue Marlin Road" and "The Blue People" and also completed remixes on recordings from a 1986 session that includes trumpeter DaveDouglas which will be released sometime in 2007.
+Jazz pianist John Esposito released his two albums recently, "Down Blue Marlin Road" and "The Blue People" and also completed remixes on recordings from a 1986 session that includes trumpeter DaveDouglas.

 A few other artists who have recently completed CDs, or have projects underway include; Lee Shaw, Nancy Donnelly, Lara Herscovitch, The Christine Spero Group,Helen Avakian, Cathy Young and up and coming artist Billie Rainbird.

 Jerry Marotta - Scott - Joy Askew

 Another Busy Year At NRS Recording Studio!